wmgeolab/roadrunner_app/README.md

 Ethan Brewer (embrewer@email.wm.edu)
 ******************************************************************************

-Road data from app collection in Virginia is final_data_log.csv.
+Road data from app collection in Virginia is "final_data_log.csv".

-Python code for modeling road qualification is Road_Qualification.py.
+Code for modeling road qualification is "Road_Qualification.py".

+Code for pocessing the database data and cropping the relevant images from Virginia Base Map uploads is contained in the "roadrunner_preprocessing" folder.

+Backend code for funneling data from the app into the SQL database is in "roadrunner_backend.py".

-Contact Ethan Brewer if you desire the original image crops or preprocessing code.
+Contact Ethan Brewer with any questions.

 The remainder of README contains app information written by Eric Nubbe (enubbe@email.wm.edu).